omeka/omeka-s-enduser/docs/sites/site_theme.md

 ### Selecting regions and blocks
 In the right sidebar, select a region from the dropdown menu, and then add a block to it from the list of available blocks by clicking on the block name.
 Blocks may be reordered or moved to other regions by dragging and dropping.

 To remove a block, click the delete icon and then save the page.
-It will appear back in the right sidebar.
+It will once again appear in the right sidebar.

 The image below shows the "Configure resource pages" screen with the "Item page" tab selected.
 The right sidebar includes a dropdown menu to select a region and a list of the remaining possible blocks to be added to the page.
 The Foundation theme is being used and there are four regions: Full-width main, Main with sidebar, Right sidebar, and Left sidebar.

 ![A screenshot of the Foundation theme resource page configuration options.](../sites/sitesfiles/sitetheme_configureResourcePages.png)

+If you put no content in a specific region, such as a sidebar, it will not appear, and the other regions will expand to occupy the space.

+You can use the [CSS Editor module](../modules/CSS_Editor.md) to modify the relative widths or other display properties of regions you choose to use, such as setting different background colors, adding borders, or configuring separate text styles.
+Use your browser inspection tool to identify regions to call: for example, in the Foundation theme, the regions are `.full-width-main`, `.left-sidebar`, `.main-with-sidebar`, and `.right-sidebar`.

+### Available blocks

 A basic Omeka S installation will create the following configurable blocks, but modules may also add their own blocks.
-For example, the Mapping module will allow you to reposition the map on the item page.
+For example, the [Mapping module](../modules/Mapping.md) will allow you to reposition the map on the resource pages.

+If a block would be empty of content (for example, if there are no linked resources, no media, nothing set as a resource class, or no site pages), it will not display on that particular item.

 #### Item page

 Available blocks:

 - Item sets: display the list of item sets that contain the item.
-- Lightbox gallery: show attached media using the lightbox gallery viewer.
+- Lightbox gallery: show attached media using the Lightbox gallery viewer.
 - Linked resources: display a filterable table of resources that are linked to the item.
 - Media embeds: show all of the attached media as embedded files.
 - Media list: show the attached media as a list with thumbnail and title.